BeautifulTrouble/solutions.thischangeseverything.org/README.md

 - [x] Move templates into .html files for easier development
 - [x] Import entries from CSV
-- [ ] Design to come from Public Society September 1st, 2014
+- [X] Design to come from Public Society September 1st, 2014
 - [ ] Integrate design
 - [ ] Image re-sizing during Jekyll build process (also need a way to reference the generated images)
 - [ ] Sorting and filtering the modules list, possibly using Isotope
-- [ ] Sub-views to display the related modules when in a module's detail view
+- [X] Sub-views to display the related modules when in a module's detail view
-- [ ] Gateway / intro / help / "how this works" view(s)
 - [ ] Complile templates for production
 - [ ] Possible addition of search (mostly done via Jekyll Lunar.js search plugin)
 - [ ] Offline mode